cxnub/discordFileSystem/README.md

 - **Folders:** Folders to organise files.

 ## Limitations
 - Discord attachment URLs now expire in 2 months and would require a user to regenerate a new URL.
+(I may find a way to address this issue in the future)
 - Max chunk size of 24MB due to Discord's  attachment upload limit.

 ## Prerequisites